-85. The need to consolidate public finances in short, medium and long term requires a particular effort by every public administration and its staff to improve efficiency, effectiveness and adjust to the changing economic context.
-Taking these fundamental circumstances as well as a number of specific factors determining the level of administrative expenditure and the need to preserve a highly professional and geographically balanced EU administration into account, the level of commitments for this Heading will not exceed 1:
+- 88. This Heading, as all other Headings, will have to be revised downwards.
+It is essential to continue the technical discussion in order to arrive to an amount of meaningful reductions. - 89.
+The need to consolidate public finances in short, medium and long term requires a particular effort by every public administration and its staff to improve efficiency, effectiveness and adjust to the changing economic context.
+Taking these fundamental circumstances as well as a number of specific factors determining the level of administrative expenditure and the need to preserve a highly professional and geographically balanced EU administration into account, the level of commitments for this Heading will not exceed:

 HEADING 5 - ADMINISTRATION

 (Million euros, 2011 prices)

 2014 2015 2016 2017 2018 2019 2020

-X X X X X X
+X X X X X X X X

-86. Within such a ceiling, expenditure for administrative expenditure of institutions, excluding pensions and European Schools, will not exceed the following sub-ceiling.
+90. Within such a ceiling, expenditure for administrative expenditure of institutions, excluding pensions and European Schools, will not exceed the following sub-ceiling.

 Sub ceiling administrative expenditure (excluding pensions and European Schools)

 (Million euros, 2011 prices)

-2014 2015 2016 2017 2018 2019 2020
+2014 2014 2015 2016 2017 2018 2019 2020

 X X X X X X X

-87. In the context of general fiscal consolidation and recognising the need for a particular effort on savings, all EU institutions, bodies, agencies and their administrations shall put into effect the reduction of [X]% in the staff over the period [2013-2017] [so as to realize saving of [X] million euro].
+- The abovementioned ceilings, will also include the effects of the following savings: 91. - In the context of general fiscal consolidation and recognising the need for a particular effort on savings, a reduction applied to all EU institutions, bodies, agencies and their administrations of [X]% in the staff over the period [2013-20XX] [so as to realize savings of [X] million euro over 2014-2020].